 If you live between two countries it can be difficult to know where to change names and what process to follow.
 Changing names, whether by marriage, divorce or legal name change, is available to any Australian citizen or permanent resident.
 This is regardless of where else you may hold a passport or any other country where you may also reside.

 The first thing to think about is where you hold the most number of records and accounts that you access on a regular basis.
 If you want a different name reflected on your passport, licence, bank accounts and other records in Australia, you must follow the name change procedures for Australia.
-Australian authorities and most Australian companies will not recognise any official name change document, marriage certificate or deed poll from any foreign country.
+Australian authorities and most Australian companies will not recognise any official name change document, marriage certificate, court order or deed poll issued in any foreign country.

-If you also want to update your name in abroad you should check with the driver licensing department, passport office and tax registry in that country to see if your records can be changed with the proof of name change documents you have available, or with an Australian document.
+If you also want to update your name abroad to be updated then you should check with the relevant organisations in that country and ask what their policy is on accepting Australian-issued name change documents.
+Contact the driver licensing department, passport office and tax registry abroad to check if your records can be changed with the proof of name change documents you have available.

 Changing names in Australia – Legal Name Change

 An Australian citizen whose birth was registered in Australia can change names at any time, regardless of where they currently reside.
-If you are an Australian citizen who was born abroad, or an Australian permanent resident, you may need to provide proof you have lived in one Australian state for up to 5 years before applying for a legal name change with BDM.
+If you are an Australian citizen who was born abroad or an Australian permanent resident, you will need to provide proof of residency for the past 12 months prior to applying.
+(NSW applicants must prove residency in the state for 3 years before they can apply.)

-For legal name changes, lodge an application with Births, Deaths and Marriages in the state where you were born (if applicable), or else where you normally reside.
-You can get the BDM application form at either the BDM state website, or you can receive this in any Easy Name Change kit.
+Lodge your legal name change application with Births, Deaths and Marriages in the state where you were born (if applicable), or else in the state where you normally reside.
+Vic and NSW applicants apply online via the BDM website.
+All other states have a paper form that must be mailed together with certified identification documents.
+We can also provide the legal name change application form and process if selected in any Easy Name Change kit.

 Changing names in Australia – Marriage and reverting to prior name

 Get your Australian identification and records updated into your new name following your marriage, or revert to your prior name at any time.
-If changing names from marriage you only need an Australian marriage certificate.
-If reverting to your prior name you need either a divorce order, or both your BDM marriage and birth certificates.
+You must show your Australian marriage certificate.
+If reverting to your prior name you also need to provide either a divorce decree or birth certificate.

-If you were married overseas you will be unable to use your foreign marriage certificate as evidence of your new name.
-You must instead successfully aply for a legal name change with BDM.
+Married overseas?
+Foreign marriage certificates are not accepted as evidence of your new name.
+You must successfully apply for a legal name change with BDM.

 Changing your name outside of Australia

 As there are over 160 foreign countries, we can’t begin to explain what process to follow in another country.
-If you decide to update your name abroad we recommend starting with government issued photo ID, such as your foreign drivers licence or passport.
-If you can get foreign government photo ID changed, use it to support your name change application with other companies from that country.
+If you decide to update your name abroad we recommend starting with a government-issued photo ID, such as your foreign driver’s licence or passport.
+If you can get a foreign government photo ID changed, it can be used to support your name change application with other companies from that country.
 You may also need to show your Australian legal name change document, marriage or divorce certificate.
-If Australian documents are not accepted you may need to follow the name change process that is allowed in that country.
+If Australian documents are not accepted, you may need to follow the name change process that is allowed in that country.

 Can a foreign name change document be accepted in Australia?

-Australia is one of the most stringent countries in the world for name change.
-If you ordinarily live outside of Australia, the passports office may accept internationally issued documents as proof of your name change.
+Australia is one of the most stringent countries in the world for name change proof.
+If you ordinarily live outside of Australia, the passports office accepts internationally issued documents as proof of your name change.
 Once you have an updated Australian passport, you may show that together with an international marriage, divorce or name change certificate and get your Australian records updated.
-If you ordinarily reside in Australia you must show an Australian issued marriage or legal name change certificate to have your passport updated.
-In such situations an Australian legal name change may be inevitable.
-If you were divorced abroad, your divorce order may be accepted if you can prove you were not a resident at the time.
+If you ordinarily reside in Australia you must show a marriage or legal name change certificate issued by Births, Deaths and Marriages to have your passport updated.
+In such situations, an Australian legal name change may be inevitable.

 Will I need two name changes?

 Every country has different policies, so this is general advice only.
 It is usually easiest to change names in the country where you reside now and intend to reside in the foreseeable future.
 Follow the name change procedure for that country.
-If you move countries in the future, take all your proof of name change and approach each relevant company when you move and ask for your name change to be updated on your record.
+If you move countries in the future, take all your proof of name change documents and approach each relevant company when you move and ask for your name change to be updated on your record.
 As you were not a resident of the country when you changed names, and have proof that you have been living elsewhere with a different and legal name, you are more likely to have your name change accepted.
+If your current proof documents are not accepted you may need to apply for a second name change.

 What if I only change names in one country?

-Be mindful of the name in your passport.
+Be mindful of the name on your passport.
 Only make travel plans under that same name.

 How can Easy Name Change help?

-We're a name change notification service.
-We provide customers with personalized and ready to send name change forms, letters and faxes, plus detailed name change instructions for each company.
-You just add your proof of name change, sign and send!
+We’re a name change notification service.
+We provide customers with personalised and ready to send name change forms, letters and emails, plus detailed name change instructions for each company.
+Just sign and send!
 Our kits save customers from hours of waiting on hold, searching for forms and writing letters.

-If you need to change names in Canada, the UK or USA, visit our international sites via www.easynamechange.com, where we provide forms, paperwork and procedures for companies in these countries.
+If you need to change names in Canada, the UK or USA, visit our international sites by clicking the country flag in the menu bar at the top of our home page.
+We provide the same full research, quality name change forms, paperwork and procedures for companies in these countries.